itsCheithanya/Kubernetes-roadmap/README.md

 Then there are a bunch of other namespaces which make it look like and feel like a virtual environment just like running a VM and that's what isolates one container from another one or one process rather from another one.
-In a sandbox environment there is a file system namespace so, each container can have its own operating system, other file systems are each container can have its own network
+In a sandbox environment there is a file system namespace so, each container can have its own operating system, other namespaces are each container can have its own network